 Adelaide Film Festival is proud to recognise excellence in screen storytelling with a host of regarded awards.

-Our two prestigious juried awards honour the best in show films each festival – boasting a combined prize pool of $30,000 cash – along with our audience awards, The Don Dunstan Award, the INSITE Award for screenwriting and more.
+Our three prestigious juried awards (Best International Feature Fiction, Best International Documentary and Best International Virtual Reality) honour the best in show films each festival – boasting a combined prize pool of $30,000 cash – along with our audience awards, the Don Dunstan Award and the INSITE Award for screenwriting.

 - Neon Bull, dir: Gabriel Mascaro (Brazil, 2015)